mattWillis/resistance-toolkit/causes/sex/README.md

   At EMILYs List, we work to elect Democratic pro-choice women up and down the ballot and across the country with a goal of fighting for our rights and our communities.

   <a href="https://bsky.app/profile/emilyslist.bsky.social" title="Follow on BlueSky Social">🦋 Follow</a>

+  ---

+***A note about BlueSky:** I am providing links to BlueSky because it's algorithms are open source and transparent.
+Don't like your feed?
+You can create your own or find a feed created by a fellow user.

+I encourage you to use social media platforms that are open sourced and decentralized (like [BlueSky](https://bsky.app/) or [Mastodon](https://joinmastodon.org/)).
+However, your organization might not have an account on these newer platforms, so go where your orgs are.